 Winchester is a good looking city and the College buildings and grounds must be some of the most beautiful of any school in the world.
 The library, houses and other facilities provide a feeling of intellectual sanctuary which the boys told me inspire, ‘great thoughts’.
 The school is close to London (1 hour) but feels worlds away.
 It is a real boarding school – with plenty of activities to keep the boys occupied during the weekend.
 They can go home on Sundays, although most choose not to.

 I had lunch with several Lower Sixth boys, all of whom are taking the Pre U (IGCSE’s are taken before this).
-They were intimidatingly smart – giving me thoughtful answers to questions about Syria and other current affairs.
+They were intimidatingly smart – giving me thoughtful answers to questions about current affairs.
 The group seemed like a fairly typical make up – one boy was from Hong Kong (and, ‘will probably go back’), two were from London prep schools and one was from the local Pilgrims Prep school.
-They were all extremely polite, testament to the school motto, ‘Manners maketh the man’ and had a sense of humour; ‘I like it here because we’re under the radar – no one has heard of us and we’re never in the newspapers – not like if you go to Eton where everyone thinks you are a posh brat.’
+They were all extremely polite, testament to the school motto, ‘Manners maketh the man’ and had a sense of humour; ‘I like it here because we’re under the radar – no one has heard of us and we’re never in the newspapers – not like if you go to Eton where everyone thinks you are posh.’